What are Vein Problems?

+Vein problems are very common and have a wide range of symptoms.
+Symptoms can range from leg pain or leg swelling to the skin starting to darken and form a wound on your leg.
+Each symptom comes with it’s own set of problems and are all caused by the same medical condition.
+The reason you have these symptoms is because of Venous Reflux (Venous Insufficiency).
 Venous reflux is a medical condition where blood within the veins no longer flows in one direction, against gravity, towards the heart.
-Venous reflux (venous insufficiency) occurs when the one-way valves and vein walls become damaged or weakened allowing blood to flow the reverse direction back towards the ankle and feet.
-Over time this causes pressure to build within the veins causing symptoms such as: varicose veins, leg and ankle swelling, leg pain, night cramps, restless legs, and many other symptoms and can ultimately lead to skin breakdown or ulcers.
-Venous reflux is a progressive disease process that gets worse over time if left untreated.
+Venous reflux occurs when the one-way valves and vein walls become damaged or weakened allowing blood to flow the reverse direction back towards the ankle and feet.
+Over time this causes pressure to build within the veins causing symptoms such as: varicose veins, leg and ankle swelling, leg pain, night cramps, restless legs, and many other symptoms that can ultimately lead to skin breakdown, skin darkening or ulcers/wounds on the legs.
+Venous reflux is a progressive disease that gets worse over time if left untreated.

-Venous insufficiency accompanied by physical symptoms such as leg pain or swelling is a common medical condition.
-In fact, vein disease is 10 times more common than heart disease and arterial disease combined.
-There are an estimated 50+ million Americans who suffer from vein reflux.
-An estimated 40% of women and 20% of men will experience the symptoms of vein disease if left untreated.
-Of these, 20-25% of women and 10-15% of men will have visible veins including spider veins and varicose veins.
-Not only are vein disorders often under-diagnosed or misdiagnosed, but many patients suffering from venous insufficiency are often told there is nothing that can be done other than wearing compression stockings or worse, vein stripping.
+Venous reflux accompanied by physical symptoms such as leg pain or swelling is a common medical condition.
+In fact, vein disease is 2 times more common than heart disease and 5 times more common than arterial disease.
+There are an estimated 50+ million Americans who suffer from venous reflux.
+An estimated 40% of women and 20% of men will experience the symptoms of venous reflux if left untreated.
+Of these, 20-25% of women and 10-15% of men will have visible veins including skin darkening, open leg wounds, spider veins and varicose veins.
+Not only are vein disorders often under-diagnosed or misdiagnosed, but many patients suffering from venous reflux are often told there is nothing that can be done other than wearing compression stockings or worse, vein stripping.
 Today, you no longer need to suffer from vein related issues.
-We have several treatments that can help aid in the relief of your vein related suffering.
+The good new is that, although this condition is very common, it’s also very treatable.
+Today’s treatments are much more elegant and can help aid in relief of your vein related suffering typically with little to no pain or downtime.

 - Spider & reticular veins